Deborah Blum

-Deborah Blum (born October 19, 1954) is an American science journalist and the director of the Knight Science Journalism program at the Massachusetts Institute of Technology.
+Deborah Leigh Blum (born October 19, 1954) is an American science journalist, and the director of the Knight Science Journalism program at the Massachusetts Institute of Technology.
 She is the author of several books, including The Poisoner's Handbook (2010) and The Poison Squad (2018), and has been a columnist for The New York Times and a blogger, via her blog titled Elemental, for Wired.

 As a science writer for the Sacramento Bee, Blum wrote a series of articles examining the professional, ethical, and emotional conflicts between scientists who use animals in their research and animal rights activists who oppose that research.
 Titled "The Monkey Wars," the series won the 1992 Pulitzer Prize for Beat Reporting.

 Early life and education

-Born in Urbana, Illinois, Blum grew up in Baton Rouge, Louisiana, Bristol, England, and Athens, Georgia.
+The eldest of four daughters, Blum was born in 1954 to Jewish parents in Urbana, Illinois.
+Her father was entomologist Murray S. Blum and her mother was Nancy Ann Blum, an educator and writer.
+Deborah grew up in Baton Rouge, Louisiana, Bristol, England, and Athens, Georgia.
 She graduated from the University of Georgia, where she majored in journalism and was chief editor of the student newspaper, The Red and Black.

+Career

-She worked as a reporter covering police, fires, courts, and other general assignment beats for newspapers in Georgia, Florida and California before she turned to science writing.
+Blum worked as a reporter covering police, fires, courts, and other general assignment beats for newspapers in Georgia, Florida and California before she turned to science writing.
 She was on the staffs of the Macon Telegraph, the St. Petersburg Times and the Fresno Bee, among other publications.

-Career

 Environmental journalism

 After earning a master's degree in environmental journalism from the University of Wisconsin–Madison, Blum returned to the Fresno Bee, where she became an award-winning environmental reporter.
-She was the first to report on the incidence of severely deformed waterfowl at the Kesterson National Wildlife Refuge, where poor management of irrigation runoff had polluted the wetland with toxic levels of the element selenium.
-Her work for the Fresno Bee put the mid-sized paper ahead of much larger regional rivals, including the San Francisco Chronicle and the Los Angeles Times in covering this major environmental story.
+She was the first to report on the alarming incidence of severely deformed waterfowl at the Kesterson National Wildlife Refuge, where poor management of irrigation runoff had polluted the wetland with toxic levels of the element selenium.
+Her work for the Fresno Bee put the mid-sized paper ahead of much larger regional rivals, including the San Francisco Chronicle and the Los Angeles Times in covering that major environmental story.